Kamigami55/tauri-docs/docs/guides/features/cli.md

 ## Adding Arguments

 The `args` array represents the list of arguments accepted by its command or subcommand.
-You can find more details about the way to configure them [here][tauri config].
+You can find more details about the way to configure them [here][tauri cliarg config].

 ### Positional Arguments